huntdatacenter/docs/docs/coordination/compliance/overview.md

-## Services agreements
+## Services agreement

 The services agreement regulates how cloud resources are controlled and billed across data spaces and labs.

 The aim of this agreement is to establish a unified way to control services and resources, and to simplify the establishments of data spaces and labs attached to the this agreement.

-### Content
+### About

-The services agreement regulates conditions for the use of the cloud services services, as well as specifications of services, support responsiveness and service levels.
-The agreement do also specify cost, metering and billing of services as well as the following attachments:
+The services agreement regulates conditions related to the use of our cloud services.
+This includes specifications of the services, support responsiveness and service levels.
+The agreement do also specify cost, metering and billing.The following attachments are included to the agreement:

 - services specifications
 - service levels
 - price list
 - list of attached data spaces and labs
-- data space agreement template
+- data space order template
-- lab agreement template
+- lab order template
 - user agreement template
 - contact list

-### Parties

 The services agreement is signed by the data controller, the services center leader, and us.
 The signatory level depends on your organization.
 Services agreement may be signed on the same level as data processor agreements, data spaces or somewhere in between.

+### Getting started

+We need to ensure that we have an active service center agreement to attach your data space and lab orders.

+We already have many such agreements in place for speedy processing.
+If you know your organization holds an active service center agreement with us, let's jump to the [data space order](agreements/overview/#data-space-order).

+[Contact us](/contact) if you don't know if your organization or research center holds an active services agreement, or to get started on a new agreement.
+For new agreements it will bootstrap the process if your help us with the required information below.

-### Form fields
+### Required information

 [HUNT Cloud Services Agreement Form](https://assets.hdc.ntnu.no/assets/agreements/hunt-cloud-services-agreement-form.txt)(txt)